Abbas-Codes/Sunnyside-agency-landing-page/README-template.md

 ## Acknowledgments

-No acknowledgements I done this alone
+No acknowledgements, I done this alone!